-How to Travel Around Laos
+How to Find Cheap Flights to Laos

-How to Travel within Laos
+How to Travel Around Laos on a Budget

 There are only two methods of travel in Laos, along the river in a variety of boat tours ranging from standard ferries to speedboats or by road.
 River travel is somewhat expensive and the ferries are notoriously slow so most travellers opt for overland travel.

 Buses now link all of the provinces and major cities but the standards can vary dramatically from converted pick-ups right through to modern coaches.
 Services are run by private individuals and as a result, there is no real central resource for information on bus routes.